third774/remix-cloudflare-prisma-supabase/README.md

 ## Setup

 Head over to [Supabase](https://supabase.com/) and set up a Postgras DB for your application.
 Provisioning the database may take a few minutes.
+Run `cp ./.env.migrate.example ./.env.migrate` to copy the example file.
 You will need to get the DB connection string.
-This will be your `MIGRATION_DATABASE_URL` in the `.env` file.
+This will be the `DATABASE_URL` in the `.env.migrate` file.
 Be sure to put your password in the URL.

 Then head over to [Prisma](https://www.prisma.io/dataplatform) and sign up for their data proxy.
 Configure it for your repository and provide your database connection string.
+Run `cp ./.env.example ./.env` to copy the example file.
 The `Prisma Data Proxy URL` they provide will be your `DATABASE_URL` in the `.env` file.

 Once your `.env` and `.env.migrate` files are configured, run `npm run prisma:push` followed by `npm run prisma:seed`.